najahhamirahh-stack/najah-assessment-test/README.md

       Build the project

-         - npm run build
+         npm run build

       Launch Electron

-         - npm run electron
+         npm run electron

 # Technical Implementation

    - Database & Auth

-         PouchDB: Implemented within AuthService to handle user       authentication and local data persistence directly on the user's machine.
+         -  PouchDB: Implemented within AuthService to handle user authentication and local data persistence directly on the user's machine.

    - amCharts4 Customizations

-         I have performed specific Best Practice adjustments to the charts:
+         -  I have performed specific Best Practice adjustments to the charts:

             - Bar Chart Scaling: The Y-axis scale is fixed at clear intervals of 10 (0-80) for better readability.
             - Custom Labels: Forced all Bar category labels to display and added LabelBullet to show exact values directly on top of each bar.
             - Clean UI: The amCharts watermark/logo has been programmatically disabled for a more professional look.

 # Key File Structure
-   - src/app/login/ — Logic and UI for the user authentication page.
+   - src/app/login/ - Logic and UI for the user authentication page.
    - src/app/dashboard/ - Chart component logic and templates.
    - src/app/_services/ - Authentication services and PouchDB integration.
    - src/app/_helpers/ - Interceptors and utility functions for API/Data handling.
    - src/app/_guards/ - Route guards to protect the Dashboard from unauthorized access.
-   - app.module.ts — The root module where all components and services are registered.
+   - app.module.ts - The root module where all components and services are registered.
-   - tsconfig.json — TypeScript configuration for the project.
+   - tsconfig.json - TypeScript configuration for the project.
    - main.js - Main Electron window configuration and lifecycle.

 # Troubleshooting
    If you encounter the error "Port 4200 is already in use", please clear the old Node processes:

       1. Run netstat -ano | findstr :4200 to find the PID.

+         netstat -ano | findstr :4200

       2. Run taskkill /F /PID [PID_Number] or simply taskkill /F /IM node.exe.

+         taskkill /F /PID [PID_Number]

+         taskkill /F /IM node.exe